mharrisb1/daglib/docs/source/index.md

 ## Use Cases

-daglib can be used as a lightweight alternative to almost any use case that other orchestration engines are used for such as:
+Daglib can be used as a lightweight alternative to almost any use case that other orchestration engines are used for such as:

 - ETL/ELT
 - Batch workflows
 - Lightweight ML pipelines

-In addition to the common orchestration use cases, daglib unlocks some additional use cases given its ability to be embedded in other applications:
+In addition to the common orchestration use cases, Daglib unlocks some additional use cases given its ability to be embedded in other applications:

 - Event-driven workflows (usually done by invoking a DAG with an API endpoint)
 - Single container workflows using services such as Google Cloud Run Jobs